MartDiVenus/AleSNFS/README.md

 :~$ luxdim -h

-valedim: It prints on the stdout and writes on /tmp/valeNetrw-BmOutput.
+valedim: It prints on the stdout  and  writes on /tmp/valeNetrw-BmOutput, the size of file/s selected by [mf][fm] (ValeNetrw).

 # Usage